 One of Moore’s biggest contributions was the prophecy of the Blackest Night, which Johns obviously took a lot of ideas from.
 Another important factor was the creation of the character Sodam Yat, who was poised to become the greatest Lantern of all time.

-If you don’t want to go for the individual issues, there’s a nice collection called DC Universe by Alan Moore that inlude these annuals, together with other very good stories as Whatever Happened to the Man of Tomorrow, that is one of the best Superman stories from all time.
-Get it on Amazon by clicking here.
+If you don’t want to go for the individual issues, there’s a nice collection called DC Universe by Alan Moore that includes these annuals, together with other very good stories as Whatever Happened to the Man of Tomorrow, that is one of the best Superman stories from all time.
+Considering you may currently get the digital version of this book for only 5,99, this is a no brainer!

 I know a lot of comic book fans don’t like the Final Night event and it has been quite forgotten as years went on, but I personally enjoyed because I think Hal Jordan’s death in this event is handled quite tastefully and it gives a sense of closure to a character that became a villain and found a sense of redemption through his sacrifice here to reignite the sun.